 Subproperty of: E5 Event.
 P12 occurred in the presence of (was present at): E77 Persistent Item

 E7 Activity.
 P15 was influenced by (influenced): E1 CRM Entity

-Superproperty of:E7 Activity.P33 used specific technique (was used by):E29 Design or Procedure performance or the outcome of an E7 Activity.
+Superproperty of: E7 Activity.
+P33 used specific technique (was used by): E29 Design or Procedure

 E15 Identifier Assignment.
 P142 used constituent (was used in):E41 Appellation